Winston Churchill was always highly conscious and urgent about time. Britain could not afford to waste any time.

-Germany had just violated a treaty they made after World War i, which they also started!
+Germany had just violated a treaty it made after World War i, which it also started!

 Germany marched, and the House of Commons debated and did nothing.
 The British were fearful of being “too bellicose,” or warlike, in their words—not deeds!

 Germany’s aggressive military move clearly pointed toward war.
 Still, the British didn’t want to contribute to “world unrest” by opposing Germany, even with their words—certainly not by military action!

 The Times newspaper, perhaps the best in the world at that time, had a headline which proclaimed, “A Chance to Rebuild.”
 The Times discussed rebuilding just before the greatest destruction this world has ever experienced!
 This world-famous newspaper helped lull people to sleep.
 It had a glorious opportunity to help Churchill watch and warn.
 Instead, it made Churchill’s job much harder!